-MEEDAC (Midwest Employment and Economic Development Aboriginal Corporation) is an organisation dedicated to creating meaningful employment and training opportunities for Aboriginal people.
+MEEDAC (Midwest Employment and Economic Development Aboriginal Corporation) is an organisation in Morowa, Western Australia dedicated to creating meaningful employment and training opportunities for Aboriginal people.

 MEEDAC committed to a joint initiative with Karara Mining to build a horticulture enterprise that could provide quality fruit and vegetables to mine sites and local supermarkets.

-Located in the Shire of Morawa 400km from the centre of Perth, BON were called upon to deliver site power infrastructure running from an independent off grid supply, installation of climate control to a 10,000 sqm shade house, electrical wiring and fit out of the packing facility and cool rooms.
+Located in the Shire of Morawa 400km from the center of Perth, BON were called upon to deliver site power infrastructure running from an independent off-grid supply, installation of climate control to a 10,000 sqm shade house, electrical wiring and fit out of the packing facility and cool rooms.

 Phase two commenced upon completion of the CRAVO greenhouse.
 The house required installation and commissioning of PRIVA climate and fertigation control systems.

-The final piece of the project was to develop and ongoing preventive maintenance plan to ensure the installation would operate at optimum performance and deliver the required yields for the client.
+The final piece of the project was to develop an ongoing preventive maintenance plan to ensure the installation would operate at optimum performance and deliver the required yields for the client.